hatmer/go_blockchain/README.md

 ## Notes
 * Runs out of the box using `go run main.go`.
 No dependencies.
 * Is not fully tested for production use.
-* Difficulty setting > 2 doesn't quite work yet...
+* Difficulty setting > 2 doesn't work due to a bug in the sha256 algorithm.